schwerpunkt/zfsDiffReport.py/README.md

   -o OUTDIR, --outdir OUTDIR
                         report file output directory -f [FILENAME], --filename [FILENAME]
-                        optional filename.
-If set all volume diffs are written to it.
-If empty reports are written to stdout.
+                        if not set each volume diff is written to a separate file. if set all volume diffs are written to it, if empty all reports are written to stdout, if not set one report per volume is created --outfilesuffix OUTFILESUFFIX
-  --outfilesuffix OUTFILESUFFIX
-                        suffix for report text file. default:
+                        suffix for report text file; default:
                         '_zfsDiffReport.txt'
   -u USER, --user USER  user for output file e.g.: 'user' -e EXCLUDE, --exclude EXCLUDE
-                        multiple definitions possible.
-Diff lines containing
+                        multiple definitions possible; diff lines containing
-                        an exclude keyword will be omitted. e.g. '.git' -r, --reduce          ZFS lists a file that is deleted and (re)created between snapshots with - and +.
-Omit those lines when the files' checksums match.
-And modified folder path lines too.
+                        an exclude keyword will be omitted e.g. '.git' -r, --reduce          ZFS lists a file that is deleted and (re)created between snapshots with - and +; omit those lines when the files' checksums match --zfsbinary ZFSBINARY
-  --zfsbinary ZFSBINARY
-                        path to zfs binary. default: 'zfs' --debug
+                        path to zfs binary; default: 'zfs' --debug
   -q, --quiet